djgroen/FabSim3/INSTALL.md

 1. Clone the code from the GitHub repository.
 2. The 'fab' command, which comes with Fabric, needs to be usable directly from the command line.
 You can make it usable by ensuring that the command resides in your `$PATH` environment.
 3. Copy `machines_user_example.yml` in the `deploy/` subdirectory to `machines_user.yml`.
 Modify its contents so that it matches with your local settings.
 For first (local) testing, one must change the settings under the sections `default:` and `localhost:` so as to update the paths of FabSim directory and lammps executable respectively.
+4. To enable use of FabSim on your local host, type `fab localhost setup_fabsim`.
+5. To enable use of FabSim on any other remote machine, make sure that (a) machines.yml contains the specific details of the remote machine, and (b) machines_user.yml contains the specific information for your user account and home directory for the machine.
+After that, simply type 'fab <machine_name> setup_fabsim'.

 ## Testing FabSim